3 Reasons Your Review Count Might Be Off

 #3.
 The Review Was Deleted

-Asking ≠ Incentivising
+Asking ≠ Incentivizing

 Improper review techniques can literally cost you thousands of dollars in fines and more.
 Supplement marketer The Bountiful Company was fined $600,000 by the FTC for “review hijacking” on Amazon.